NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 kubectl create -n trident -f temp/backend-tbc-ontap-san.yaml
 ```
 Of course replace:
-- <fsx-id> with the FSxN ID.
+- \<fsx-id> with the FSxN ID.
-- <fsx-svm-name> with the name of the SVM that was created.
+- \<fsx-svm-name> with the name of the SVM that was created.
-- <secret-arn> with the ARN of the AWS SecretsManager secret that holds the FSxN password.
+- \<secret-arn> with the ARN of the AWS SecretsManager secret that holds the FSxN password.

-Feel free to look at the `temp/backend-tbc-ontap-san.yaml` file that was used to
-configure the Trident backend.
+To get more information regarding how the backed was configured, look at the
+`temp/backend-tbc-ontap-san.yaml` file.

-As mentioned above, if you want to use NFS storage, instead of iSCSI, you can use the
+As mentioned above, if you want to use NFS storage instead of iSCSI, you can use the
-`manifests/backend-tbc-ontap-nas.tmpl` file instead of the `manifests/backend-tbc-ontap-san.tmpl` file.
+`manifests/backend-tbc-ontap-nas.tmpl` file instead of the `manifests/backend-tbc-ontap-san.tmpl`
+file.

 To confirm that the backend has been appropriately configured, run this command:
 ```bash